 IT maintains folders for Staff and Faculty Departments, Courses, Student Organizations, Interdepartmental Projects, and Interdepartmental Collaboration.
 These are owned by IT, so they do not have quotas applied to them, and will survive turnover better.
 If you have a new Student Organization, Campus-wide project or committee, Department, or Course you'd like to use Box for, simply contact IT at it.emerson.edu/help so we can build those for you.

-Before your work relied so heavily on electronic data, you probably worked with paper records, and in some ways, that was easier to keep organized.
-If you didn't throw out or consolidate your paper records, they took up valuable office space.
 When data lives in our email or in the cloud, it's easy to store it and forget all about it.
-This can cause headaches for yourself and especially for your co-workers when collaborating in a department workspace, and as described above, can present compliance issues.
+This can cause headaches for yourself and your co-workers when collaborating in a department workspace.

-Follow some of these tips to get and stay organized!
+We've created a few tips to help you get and stay organized!

 Now a shortcut of your file lives in a folder that makes more sense categorically, and the original file continues to be classified as a file to be retained for a year.
 Think of other ways this might apply and use it to keep organized.

 Naming Your Files